 Department examinations which are administered by several of the academic departments at Wheaton College.

-Additional information will be sent to accepted freshmen.
+Additional information will be sent to admitted students.

 The College reserves the right to decide the acceptability and relevance of degrees and credits earned at other institutions.
 The Registrar is responsible for specifying the criteria and condition for the acceptance of such degrees and credits.
 College credit taken before the freshman year in high school will not be considered for transfer to Wheaton College.